bitsblocks/crypto-facts/index.md

 > Facts Please writes:
 >
-> New research suggests that Bitcoin will account for 0.5 percent of the world’s
+> New research suggests that Bitcoin will account for 0.5 percent of the world's
 > electricity demand by the end of this year.
 > It doesn't sound like much, but that is roughly equivalent
 > to the energy needs of Austria, a country of nearly nine million people.

 What a total waste of energy that is awful and disastrous for the environment.
 And that is Bitcoin alone...add another 1600+ coins scams to the energy waste...
 -- [17 May 2018](https://twitter.com/Nouriel/status/997078688570269696)

 The giant sucking hole of energy of crypto is getting wider by the day...an environmental disaster.
 Entire monster-big data centers repeating 100 000 times stupid games just to validate purchases of CryptoKitties.
-What a waste of energy
+What a waste of energy.
 -- [17 May 2018](https://twitter.com/Nouriel/status/997126267672539138)

 > Facts Please writes:
 >  The [CryptoCandle](https://thecryptocandle.com) - Burn it down because the markets's on fire